 How to Install Pandas in Python

 In this section, we will cover some methods for installing Pandas.
-As mentioned, one way is to install the Python distribution Anaconda (see this YouTube video, for instance).
-If running a Python environment or using miniconda, we can use conda package manager or pip to install pandas.
+As mentioned, one way is to install the Python distribution Anaconda (see, for instance, this YouTube video).
+If you are running a Python environment or using Miniconda, you can use the conda package manager or pip to install pandas.

 Installing Pandas using conda